What are Schulich Leader Scholarships?

 What is the monetary value of each scholarship?

-Every year, twenty-five scholarships, valued at $100,000 each, are designated for students pursuing an engineering degree.
-Twenty-five scholarships, valued at $80,000 each, are designated for students studying science, technology or math.
+$100,000 scholarships are designated for students pursuing an engineering degree, and $80,000 scholarships are designated for students pursuing a science, technology or math degree.

 How many scholarships are awarded by each partner university?